How to Transfer a Balance on a Credit Card: Lower Your APR, Pay Less Money

 All you have to do is select the offer you want, and then follow the prompts to provide the required account details.
 You should be able to see exactly how much you can transfer, given your credit limit, along with any fees.
 Or, if you called, the agent can walk you through the process.

 Not sure what card to use?
 Find the right balance transfer card for you and then come back.
 And check out cards without balance transfer fees, too.
-The best balance transfer cards have 0% rates and 0% transfer fees as well, so you can move your balance for free and pay it off at no interest.
+The best balance transfer card offers have 0% rates and 0% transfer fees as well, so you can move your balance for free and pay it off interest-free.
 Cha-ching!

 Balance transfers can take some time.
 Depending on the credit card issuers involved, your transfer could take a few days to a few weeks.